rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 This principle states: "Clients should not be forced to depend upon interfaces that they do not use".
 Note that interface here means the public interface of an object, not necessarily the language construct.

-So, ideally a suppliers code should offer precisely what consuming code needs.
+Ideally a suppliers code should offer precisely what consuming code needs.
 Role Interfaces are a perfect fit for upholding this principle.
 Using them you can offer fine-grained cohesive interfaces which unburdens clients from having to know too much, or having to figure out what to use, and what not to use.
 It can potentially reduce unwanted coupling too.